The most advanced form of interactivity is hypermedia: virtual reality

 Digital image captured in real-time through head-mounted display during live immersive journey/performance.

 Working with a team of engineers in the late 1980s to design the software program SoftImage, Canadian artist Char Davies began to imagine an interactive virtual experience for viewers where they could incorporate the intimate emotional territory of the body into an encounter with a virtual world.
 In her landscape paintings, Davies was interested in exploring the specific ways people encounter nature where the physical self rather than the conscious mind is in control.
 She began to build an immersive virtual space with this principle in mind, along with a sense of the floating poetics of space she wished to encompass in the work.
-In Ephémère, 1998 (Plate 3), the viewer participant is swathed in special wired suiting with wide-view headmount, data gloves and special sensors that enable a participant to navigate as a reflection of their own breath and body balance.
-This system is different from the conventional hand-oriented methods such as joystick, wand, track ball, or glove - which, according to Davies, tend to support a distanced and disembodied stance toward the world."
+In Ephémère, 1998 (Plate 3), the viewer participant is swathed in special wired suiting with wide-view headmount, data gloves [† erratum - there are no gloves] and special sensors that enable a participant to navigate as a reflection of their own breath and body balance.
+This system is different from the conventional hand-oriented methods such as joystick, wand, track ball, or glove - which, according to Davies, tend to support a distanced and disembodied stance toward the world.
 In Osmose, she comments, participants experience an "intense feeling of realness and feelings of freedom coupled with emotional levels including euphoria or loss at the conclusion of the session."
 In addition, after becoming accustomed to the the work's breath and balance interface, and the experience of seeing and floating through things, most participants "relinquish desire for active doing' in favor of contemplative 'being' '."
 [39]

 The many realms Davies creates in her virtual reality works are rich in abstract texture, color, and light effects which seem to facilitate awareness of one's own consciousness.
 The experience of being enveloped in the space she creates is akin to being inside a painting, that is moving with the direction of one's breathing.
 The work becomes a space for exploring the perceptual interplay between the self and the world.
 Davies comments: "the experience of seeing and floating through things, along with the work's reliance on breath (the interface) and balance, as well as solitary immersion, causes many participants to relinquish desire for active 'doing' in favor of comtemplative 'being'… I have come to believe that full-body immersion in an 'unusual' virtual environment can potentially lead to shifts in mental awareness.
 That this may be possible has many implications, some promising, some disturbing."